 Navigating the museums in Kanchanburi can be a little confusing -- a sign for this quirky museum located near the bridge says that it's the JEATH museum, but the real JEATH museum is found across town.
 One building is devoted mainly to the history of the many Thai-Burmese wars that have taken place over the centuries.
 Here you'll find displays of ancient swords, sculptures of Thai kings and ...
 Read more about War Museum and Art Gallery .

+This lush national park covers 958 square kilometres stretching all the way to the Burma border, though most is unreachable unless you're up for back-country trekking with a park ranger.
 The main attractions are Sai Yok Yai and Sai Yok Lek waterfalls, both of which emerge as streams out of the forest before plummeting eight to 10 metres into the River Kwai.
-A suspension footbridge has been set up near Sai Yok Yai, which takes you across the river to a viewing point.
-You'll need to pay a longtail boat 300 baht to take you the half-kilometre down river to see Sai Yok Lek, oddly the ...
+A suspension footbridge has been ...
 Read more about Sai Yok National Park .

 He hiked through thick bamboo forest to majestic falls cascading into pools painted emerald by the calcite deposits.
 After a long swim with no one else around, he returned to his tent to gaze at a mountain lake and doze to the sound of falling water.
 We heard this story several years ago, when a friend from Kanchanaburi first told us about the remote Huai Mae Khamin Waterfall.
 Thanks to a newly ...
 Read more about Huai Mae Khamin Waterfall .